Ajay-Govindasamy/python-s3-thumbnail-images/readme.txt

-Please install the following plugin before running the code: https://github.com/UnitedIncome/serverless-python-requirements
+1. Please install the following plugin before running the code: https://github.com/UnitedIncome/serverless-python-requirements

 ```
 npm install --save serverless-python-requirements
 ```
+2. Run npm install to get all the library dependencies

 PROJECT OUTLINE:

 --> Created a service using lambda which generates image thumbnails when an image is uploaded to S3.